 |South African Environmental Observation Network (SAEON) (Pretoria, South Africa)

 |University of Cape Town (Cape Town, South Africa)

 The network of hubs is expected to help WCRP to bridge climate information and society by grappling with the complexity of local situations while maintaining the methods of analysis simple enough to be interpretable and open to interrogation.
 In addition, the use of more straightforward methodologies that build trust and transparency facilitates the co-production and co-ownership with the end-users of the climate information.
 The ultimate goal of My Climate Risk is to empower local communities to make sense of their own situation.
 More details of My Climate Risk philosophy can be found in Rodrigues and Shepherd (2022).

 Below, Regina Rodrigues and Ted Shepherd (My Climate Risk Chairs) respond to some of the questions that they have received about the hubs.

 What activities can we expect from the hubs?

 The regional hubs are conceived as a locally-based alternative to the traditional WCRP structure of panels and high-level working groups.
 They are expected to help catalyze a variety of activities following the spirit of My Climate Risk, such as webinars, workshops, training schools, inter-disciplinary research teams, etc., in order to build communities of practice, and to do so mainly from their own resources.
-They are also expected to share their experiences through web pages, contribution to newsletters, and participation in the My Climate Risk annual General Assemblies.
+They are also expected to share their experiences through web pages, contributions to newsletters, and participation in the My Climate Risk annual General Assemblies.
 Importantly, the hubs are not expected to coordinate all MCR-relevant activity within their region.
 Rather, they are available as a potential contact point, and source of support, for those who need it.
-Perhaps the word ‘hub’ is misleading and they can be seen more as ‘outposts’ of My Climate Risk.
+Perhaps the word ‘hub’ is misleading, and they can be seen more as ‘outposts’ of My Climate Risk.

 Why were these institutions chosen?